 When the infection travels to the structure supporting the damaged tooth, the tooth becomes destroyed.
 When this happens, this tooth becomes loose and may fall out if treatment is not sought in time.

-If you have one or more of these symptoms, you should see a dentist immediately.istock-image
+If you have one or more of these symptoms, you should see a dentist immediately.
+You may also contact us here to book an appointment.

 What is a crown?

 A crown is a dental cap that covers over the whole tooth to protect the tooth.
-This restores the tooth back to its original shape and protects the tooth from further damage.
+There are various dental crown types and they all aim to restore the tooth back to its original shape and to protect tooth from further damage.

-While teeth whitening is effective, they do not eliminate all kinds of stains, such as those caused by tooth decay or overexposure to fluoride.
-In such instances, crowns are used to cover up the discoloured tooth to improve the look of the patient’s smile.
+A tooth after root canal treatment may become discoloured.
+In such instances, crowns are used to cover up the discolouration and to improve the look of the patient’s smile.

 For the most part, crowns are usually used to protect and rebuild teeth that have experienced some form of damage.
 Before the crown is installed, it’s ideal that anything that compromises the tooth’s nerve tissue is removed.
 As such, if the tooth is significantly damaged, it’s better to perform a root canal treatment first to ensure any infection is removed.
 In most cases, the events that lead to the need for a crown usually require a need for root canal treatment too.